 Supporting and preparing for increased traffic flows

 Encouraging mobility is one of the main missions of SNCF Réseau.
 Supporting the resulting increase in traffic flows is another one.
-Since 1997 passenger transport has increased by 47%, while TGV high-speed traffic has risen by 102% and TER regional trans by 90%.
+Over the last 10 years, passenger transport has increased by 50%, for TER regional express trains, 40% for Ile-de-France Transilien transport and 30% for the TGV.

 Optimising traffic flows could generate strong growth potential

 The French railway network already boasts a very high level of performance, but has several opportunities for further improvement:

 - modernising the network throughout all of France